source-hub-org/logo-forge/README.md

 python manage.py generate_logo
 ```

-This will create an `output.png` file with your logo.
+This will create an `output.png` or `output.svg` file with your logo, depending on your configuration.

 ### Custom Configuration